apclement/encoignurejs/README.md

 Split your HTML into managable views.

-Provides just the V. (view) of the MVC pattern.
+Provides the V (View) of the MVC pattern.